Banu Tamim

-The Banū Tamīm (بَنُو تَمِيم) are an Arab tribe that originated in Najd and Hejaz in the Arabian Peninsula.
+The Banū Tamīm (بَنُو تَمِيم) is an Arab tribe that originated in Najd and Hejaz in the Arabian Peninsula.
 They are mainly present in Saudi Arabia, Qatar, the UAE, Kuwait, Iraq, Oman, Jordan and Lebanon, and have a strong presence in Algeria, and Morocco, Palestine, Tunisia, and Libya.
 They are also present in many other parts of the Middle East and North Africa region such as Egypt and Khuzestan in Iran.
 The word Tamim in Arabic means strong and solid.
 It can also mean those who strive for perfection.

 History and origin

 The traditional family tree of the Banu Tamim is as follows: Tamim ibn Murr ibn 'Udd ibn Amr ibn Ilyas ibn Mudar bin Nizar bin Ma'add bin Adnan - a direct descendant of Isma'il bin Ibrahim (Ishmael, son of Abraham).

 The Banu Tamim are one of the largest tribes of Arabia.
 The tribe occupied numerous Wadis and villages in central and eastern Arabia in the 6th century before playing an important role in the beginning of Islam.
-They came into contact with Muhammad in the 8th year of Hijrah, but did not immediately convert to Islam.
+They came into contact with Muhammad in the 8th year of Hijrah.
 There are hadiths which praise virtually all of the major Arab tribal groups.